Ken Griffey (griffke02)

 Junior finished the 2007 season with 593 career home runs, 6th all-time.
 He cracked the 600-home-run barrier on June 10, 2008 against the Florida Marlins, off Mark Hendrickson.
 He became the 6th player to reach that milestone.
 Had the chronic injuries of 2001-2004 not limited his progress, the discussion would at that point have been about when he would surpass Hank Aaron's 755 career home runs.
 However, it was more about whether 2008 would be his last season, given the decline in his defensive play and offensive numbers.
 Indeed, Griffey was traded to the Chicago White Sox on July 31, 2008, in return for Nick Masset and Danny Richar.
 His production of a .260 batting average with 3 homers in 41 games was less than the White Sox expected; he did play in three of the four games of the ALDS against the Tampa Bay Rays, but his production of 2 singles and a walk in 10 at-bats was underwhelming.

 After the 2008, season, Griffey signed as a free agent with the Mariners, going back to his original team to serve as the designated hitter.
 Once again, the results were disappointing: he only hit .214, with 19 homers and 57 RBI in 117 games, below-average production for a DH.
 It was widely expected that 2009 would be his last season, but the Mariners brought him back for another go-round in 2010.
 If the previous season had been disappointing, this one was downright embarrassing.
 On the positive side, he had become a four-decade player that year.
 However, he was hitting only .184 without a home run as June rolled around; more problematic, a newspaper account said that manager Don Wakamatsu had wanted to use him as a pinch-hitter in a game in May, only to find out that he had fallen asleep in the clubhouse.
 Suddenly, there were loud cries in the media calling for Griffey to retire, and on June 2nd he did just that, bringing an end to a 22-season career.
 He retired with 630 home runs - 5th on the all-time list - and similarly lofty statistics in other high-profile hitting categories: 1662 runs scored, 1836 RBI, 524 doubles and 2781 hits, to go along with a .284 batting average and a .538 slugging percentage.
-All in all, his career should bring him a spot in the Hall of Fame as soon as his name reaches the BBWAA ballot, or very shortly thereafter.

 As spring training started in 2011, the Mariners announced that they were bringing back Griffey as a special consultant, to work as an instructor in training camp in Peoria, AZ, and then to visit most of the team's minor league affiliates to work with players there during the regular season.
 Griffey stated: "I'm looking forward to staying very involved with the Mariners, working with the players throughout the organization, staying involved with the community and assisting in other areas.
 It's an exciting time and I'm appreciative of the opportunity."
 He was named to the Mariners Hall of Fame in 2013, the 7th person to be so honored.
+He first became eligible for the Hall of Fame in its 2016 Election, and as the date for announcing the results approached, speculation began to turn around not whether or not he would be elected on the first ballot - that was a foregone conclusion - but whether he could beat Tom Seaver's record for the highest voting percentage (98.84%).
+Some writers even speculated that he could become the first unanimous Hall of Famer.
+That did not happen, but he did receive the highest percentage of votes ever, being named of 437 of 440 ballots, or 99.3% of the total.
+The Mariners decided to mark his election by announcing that his number 24 would be retired by the team during the upcoming season, the first time the team had retired a number (apart from number 42 retired throughout baseball in honor of Jackie Robinson).
+Like Robinson's number, Griffey's was retired throughout the Mariners' organization, including the team's minor league affiliates.

 Griffey and his wife Melissa have 3 children: George Kenneth III ("Trey"), daughter Taryn Kennedy, and adopted son Tevin Kendall.
 When Trey was born, then-Mariners' G.M.
 Woody Woodward sent him a player's contract dated 2012.
 Ken's brother Craig Griffey never made it to the majors.
 The third generation of Griffeys is also extremely gifted athletically, although not in baseball.
-Trey Griffey concentrated on football as a kid and became one of the top high school wide receivers in the country, then attended trhe University of Arizona on a football scholarship, paying in the 2015 Fiesta Bowl.
+Trey Griffey concentrated on football as a kid and became one of the top high school wide receivers in the country, then attended the University of Arizona on a football scholarship, paying in the 2015 Fiesta Bowl.
 For her part Taryn was a standout basketball player in high school.

 In 2007, he was voted onto the Rawlings All-Time Gold Glove Team.
 He appeared in The Simpsons episode "Homer at the Bat".
 He recorded "The Way I Swing" with rapper "Kid Sensation" in 1990.
 This is on the "Power of Rhyme" CD.